dairycultist/syrup-and-sugar/README.md

 use my [StAPI Structure Utility](https://github.com/dairycultist/StAPI-Structure-Utility/) mod when I get around to actually implementing it.

-Aether-like materials (which generate in biomes in the overworld) are used for magical weapons/accessories
+Unique(ish) magical overworld and nether biomes that are the exclusive source of new materials used to make magical weapons/accessories (lots of inspiration taken from the Aether).

 ### Mod Details